oxsecurity/megalinter/docs/descriptors/snakemake_snakemake.md

                         finish a job from of rule that has been marked as preemptible via the --preemptible-rules setting.
                         (default: None)
-  --config [KEY=VALUE ...], -C [KEY=VALUE ...]
-                        Set or overwrite values in the workflow config object.
-                        The workflow config object is accessible as variable config inside the workflow.
-Default values can be set by providing a JSON file (see Documentation).
-                        (default: {})
   --configfile FILE [FILE ...], --configfiles FILE [FILE ...]
                         Specify or overwrite the config file of the workflow (see the docs).
 Values specified in JSON or YAML